 Pioneer was recently recognized by Find Energy as the 2020 Energy Provider of the Year for having the lowest residential generation rates in California.

 To better understand when you are eligible to return to Pioneer and start realizing all the many benefits, simply call the Pioneer Community Energy offices at (916) 758-8969.
-You may also visit the Opt Back in Page.
+You may also visit the Enrollment Page.

-Customers who opt-out of Pioneer Community Energy as their electric energy provider within 60 days of their enrollment date can return to Pioneer any time.
+Customers who opt out of Pioneer Community Energy as their electric energy provider within 60 days of their enrollment date can return to Pioneer any time.
 Once the 60-day grace period has ended, all opted-out customers must continue as PG&E customers for a minimum of 12 months from their opt-out date before they are eligible to return to Pioneer.
-Visit our Opt Back In page for more.
+Visit our Enrollment page for more information.

 Pioneer’s number one priority is offering competitive and stable generation rates for your commercial energy needs, and we are delivering.